- Campus Activities

 Student Insurance Services

-Health insurance coverage is important in case of an emergency or if off campus services are needed.
 The CSU Student Health Insurance Plan provides benefits both within the CSU Health Network and off-campus.
 The RamCare Supplement Program is designed for students who have another health insurance plan.
 It covers certain services at the CSU Health Network that would otherwise be billed at the time of services.

 Student Health Insurance